This document is primarily for reference purposes

-The CPP supports several different Output Types (AKA Print-iT Options).
+The CPP supports several different Output Types.
 The Output Type refers to the format of the generated artwork file once an order is placed.

 Critical: All Output Types function slightly differently, and therefore will not be compatible with all CPP features relating to the configuration of the products.

-Raster is the default Output Type on the CPP and is compatible with the largest array of the CPP features.
+Raster is the default Output Type on the CPP and is compatible with the largest array of the platforms features.
 It produces a series of single layer, RGB, raster output files.

 A raster image made up of a grid of pixels, often referred to as a bitmap.
 For more information please see - http://techterms.com/definition/rastergraphic

 The following file formats are supported:

-PNG as a format supports lossless data compression so output image quality is optimal.
-PNG is the only Raster output type to support transparency in the output file (based on relevant product setup; including a transparent artwork file in the Print Area Artwork slot).
+- PNG as a format supports lossless data compression so output image quality is optimal.
+PNG is the only Raster output type to support transparency in the output file (based on relevant product setup, eg including a transparent artwork file in the Print Area Artwork slot).

 - JPEG utilises a lossy form of compression so output quality can sometimes be affected; it may not be well suited for line drawings and other textual or iconic graphics, where the sharp contrasts between adjacent pixels can cause noticeable artefacts.
 Such images may be better saved in a lossless format such as PNG

 - Standard PDF output utilises JPEG compression - essentially it is a PDF file with Raster data embedded within it.

-*The TIFF output is different to the other Raster files in this list as it outputs the artwork as CMYK rather than RGB.
+*The TIFF output is different to the other Raster files in this list as it outputs the artwork in CMYK rather than RGB.
 This is done via an automatic colour mode conversion from RGB to CMYK.
 The file is single layer, and does not contain transparency.